-Here’s an imaginative first person narrative sermon I prepared and performed back in April of 2013 about the strange story of Eutychus in Acts 20:7-12.
-Enjoy!
+Enjoy an imaginative first person narrative sermon I wrote about the strange story of Eutychus in Acts 20:7-12.

 I remember it was early spring and unseasonably warm.
 It was just after Passover.
 I can still smell the warm, salted breeze coming off the Aegean sea, and hear the squalk of seagulls circling above.
 We stood on the hill overlooking the harbor and waited for the ship to appear on the horizon.
 The ship was carrying the Great Apostle we had heard so much about.

 The stories were unbelievable.
 In every city he visited remarkable things took place.
 A cripple was healed in one city.
 A slave girl was freed from an evil spirit in another.
 He was worshiped as a god one moment and nearly stoned to death the next.
 Nothing matched the stories told about his time in Ephesus.
 There his preaching upset the entire economy and started a riot in the theater one day.
 Another day his preaching led local occultists to burn their expensive books of magic spells in a large bonfire.
 The most remarkable rumor of all was the claim that peope were being healed of various diseases just by touching Paul’s hankerchiefs!

 Well, who in their right mind can believe such fanstic fairytales like these?
 I certainly couldn’t….that is, until the incident.

 My name in Greek means “Lucky.”
 I’ll let you decide if the name fits after you hear my story.
 I was a teenager at the time.
 I prided myself in being an intelligent, rational person who was not going to believe everything I heard — especially regarding these traveling preachers and so-called wonderworkers.
 I had seen enough charltans and frauds in my short life to keep me suspicious of such people and their claims.